hvanjerdz/archmoured/docs/post-install.md

 ![Cowsay_hi](img/Cowsay_hi.png)

 Now that the package is installed, the created snapshot is restored.
-If this recently installed package is not there anymore, it means it worked:

 ```sh
 sudo timeshift --restore